 The structural design should follow, at a minimum, the requirements of the National Design Specification referenced by the current version of the Wisconsin Commercial Building Code.
-The structural calculations provided to the AHJ should include calculations for both the standard design scenario and for a fire scenario, where members rely on charring of the structure.
+The structural calculations provided to the AHJ should include calculations for both the standard design scenario and for any scenario that is based on performance-based design.
+A fire scenario, where members rely on charring of the structure, for example, should be included in the performance-based design review.